grantj-re3/FlindersOJS-email/README.md

    the SMTP authenication or an alias of it)

-These requirements should minimise the risk of your SMTP gateway being used as an open mail relay.
+These requirements should minimise the risk of your SMTP gateway being used as an *open* mail relay.

 OJS already supports encryption and SMTP authenication (i.e. items 1 and 2 above) but currently does not support the configuration of a FROM address.
-The source code changes in this repository permit this new feature.
+The source code changes in this repository permits this new feature.

 ## Configuration